Student Services and Amenities Fee (SSA Fee)

 Frequently Asked Questions

-You pay your SSA Fee using the same payment methods as your subject fees, via eStudent.
+You pay your SSA Fee using the same payment methods as your subject fees, via MyStudent.

 Like your subject fees, you must pay your SSA Fee by the payment due date of each subject or, if eligible, defer payment with SA HELP.

-Your fee statement/tax invoice (accessed via eStudent) provides information on the subjects you are enrolled in, subject fee amounts, SSA Fee amounts, payment due dates and how to pay.
+Your Statement of Account/tax invoice (accessed via MyStudent > My Study > Self Service Reports) provides information on the subjects you are enrolled in, subject and SSA Fee amounts, payment due dates, and how to pay.

-- Secondary school students participating in the enhanced study program
+1. Secondary school students participating in the enhanced study program;

-- Students on outbound exchange with universities external to JCU
+2. Students on outbound exchange with universities external to JCU;

-- Students admitted to JCU’s English for Academic Purposes courses and Foundation Program courses
+3. Students admitted to JCU’s English for Academic Purposes courses and Foundation Program courses;

-- Students whose home campus is Singapore and who are undertaking Intercampus Mobility on an Australian campus in accordance with the Outbound Mobility Procedure
+6. Students whose home campus is Singapore and who are undertaking Intercampus Mobility on an Australian campus in accordance with the Intercampus Mobility Procedure;

 You can see examples of SSA Fee-funded projects here.
 There are legislated categories for which universities can use the SSA Fee.